-In the case of foreign joint owners, you may provide a single Form 1042-S made out to the owner whose status you relied upon to determine the applicable rate of withholding (i.e., the owner subject to the highest rate of withholding).
+In the case of foreign joint owners, you may provide a single Form 1042-S made out to the owner whose status you relied upon to determine the applicable rate of withholding (the owner subject to the highest rate of withholding).
 If, however, any one of the owners requests its own Form 1042-S, you must furnish a Form 1042-S to the person who requests it.
 If more than one Form 1042-S is issued for a single payment, the aggregate amount paid and tax withheld that is reported on all Forms 1042-S cannot exceed the total amounts paid to joint owners and the tax withheld on those payments.

-2. Payments to a qualified intermediary, withholding foreign partnership, or withholding foreign trust.
-A U.S. withholding agent that makes payments to a QI (whether or not the QI assumes primary withholding responsibility), a withholding foreign partnership, or a withholding foreign trust should generally complete Forms 1042-S treating the QI, withholding foreign partnership, or withholding foreign trust as the recipient.
-However, see Payments allocated, or presumed made, to U.S. non-exempt recipients below for exceptions.
-The U.S. withholding agent must complete a separate Form 1042-S for each withholding rate pool of the QI, withholding foreign partnership, or withholding foreign trust.
+Payments to a qualified intermediary, withholding foreign partnership, or withholding foreign trust.
+A U.S. withholding agent that makes payments to a QI (whether or not the QI assumes primary withholding responsibility), a withholding foreign partnership (WP), or a withholding foreign trust (WT) should generally complete Forms 1042-S treating the QI, WP, or WT as the recipient.
+However, see Payments allocated, or presumed made, to U.S. non-exempt recipients on page 6 for exceptions.
+The U.S. withholding agent must complete a separate Form 1042-S for each withholding rate pool of the QI, WP, or WT.
 For this purpose, a withholding rate pool is a payment of a single type of income, determined in accordance with the income codes used to file Form 1042-S, that is subject to a single rate of withholding.
 A QI that does not assume primary withholding responsibility provides information regarding the proportions of income subject to a particular withholding rate to the withholding agent on a withholding statement associated with Form W-8IMY.
-A U.S. withholding agent making a payment to a QI, withholding foreign partnership, or withholding foreign trust must use recipient code 12 (qualified intermediary) or 04 (withholding foreign partnership or withholding foreign trust).
-A U.S. withholding agent must not use recipient code 13 (private arrangement intermediary withholding rate pool-general), 14 (private arrangement intermediary withholding rate pool-exempt organizations), 15 (qualified intermediary withholding rate pool-general), or 16 (qualified intermediary withholding rate pool-exempt organizations).
+A U.S. withholding agent making a payment to a QI, WP, or WT must use recipient code 12 (qualified intermediary) or 04 (withholding foreign partnership or withholding foreign trust).
+A U.S. withholding agent must not use recipient code 13 (private arrangement intermediary withholding rate pool general), 14 (private arrangement intermediary withholding rate poolexempt organizations), 15 (qualified intermediary withholding rate poolgeneral), or 16 (qualified intermediary withholding rate pool-exempt organizations).
 Use of an inappropriate recipient code may cause a notice to be generated.

-Note: A QI, withholding foreign partnership, or withholding foreign trust is required to act in such capacity only for designated accounts.
+A QI, WP, or WT is required to act in such capacity only for in such capacity orily for designated accounts.
 Therefore, such an entity may also provide a Form W-8IMY in which it certifies that it is acting as an NQI or flow-through entity for other accounts.
-A U.S. withholding agent that receives a Form W-8IMY on which the foreign person providing the form indicates that it is not acting as a QI, withholding foreign partnership, or withholding foreign trust may not treat the foreign person as a recipient.
-A withholding agent must not use the EIN that a QI, withholding foreign partnership, or withholding foreign trust provides in its capacity as such to report payments that are treated as made to an entity in its capacity as an NQI or flow-through entity.
+A U.S. withholding agent that receives a Form W-8IMY on which the foreign person providing the form indicates that it is not acting as a QI, WP, or WT may not treat the foreign person as a recipient.
+A withholding agent must not use the EIN that a QI, WP, or WT provides in its capacity as such to report payments that are treated as made to an entity in its capacity as an NQI or flow-through entity.
 In that case, use the EIN, if any, that is provided by the entity on its Form W-8IMY in which it claims that it is acting as an NQI or flow-through entity.